 Call for Papers

-HotEthics'26 invites submissions that address or critically examine the ethical implications of modern systems and architectures.
+HotEthics'26 invites submissions that identify, analyze, or address the ethical dimensions of systems and architecture design.
+We welcome work spanning the full system stack — from chips and hardware to datacenter infrastructure and deployed ML pipelines.
 Topics of interest include, but are not limited to:

-• Systems and architectures for rural and developing communities
+• Systems and architectures for underserved, rural, and developing communities

 • Low-cost, low-power, and accessible device design